-I love the warm flavors of pumpkin, apple, cinnamon, and maple and like to get my kiddos involved by having them help recreate some of our favorite seasonal recipes.
+I love the warm flavors of pumpkin, apple, cinnamon, and maple this time of year.
 To celebrate the start of fall, we’ve rounded 24 of our favorite healthy pumpkin recipes including healthy breakfast options, snacks, hearty dinners, and desserts.
 But first a little background info!

 Did you know that the pumpkins you buy for carving are not the same ones you’d buy for recipes?
 Recipes typically call for canned pumpkin puree as it’s more convenient, but you can hit up your local farmers market or grocery store and look for sugar pumpkins if you prefer fresh.
 Get tips on how to pick, prep, & store sugar pumpkins.

 Sugar or pie pumpkins are smaller, rounder, sweeter, and packed with flesh as opposed to their Halloween counterpart, the carving pumpkin.
 Carving pumpkins tend to be much larger in size, have a thinner shell, grainier texture, and less flesh making them easier to carve.

 Making pumpkin puree at home is as easy as 1, 2, 3… Here’s how:

 - Prep your sugar pumpkin: Remember, sugar pumpkins are not the same as the pumpkin you carve for Halloween.
 Grab a few of these smaller baking pumpkins for roasting.
 Make sure to wash them thoroughly before cutting in half and scooping out the seeds (save those for roasting!)